aasimkhan30/college-club-manager/README.md

 * Copy the Project to the webserver.
 * Make a mysql database from the backup sql file in the DB.
-* Make  required changes in the includes/db.php of both admin and user panel.
+* Make  required changes in the includes/db.php.
 * Run the project from browser.